Heritage

 Focus of Working Group

-- Cultural heritage and the University.
+• Cultural and built heritage and the University

-- Joint projects and grant opportunities.
+• Joint projects and grant opportunities

-- Promotion, networking and outreach.
+• Promotion, networking and outreach

-Priorities for 2022-2025
+Priorities for 2024-2026

 Recent highlights